ronuma/js-syntax-highlighter/README.md

    a. "test.js": this is the file we used to test the program, it has a lot of different cases, so it is a good file to test the program with.

-   b. "test.long.js": sample file with a lot of lines of code.
-It is a file with many different functions written in JS, which perform different tasks.
+   b. "test.funcs.js": sample file with a real node.js module with some functions.

    c. "test.sw.js": this is an extract of a Redux state slice from a Next.js application which one of the team members worked on.
 It is a good example of a real-world JS file.
 SW in the file name stands for software, as in software development.